vermont42/ProgrammaticLayout/README.md

 ![Files](images/files.png "Finding Files in the Project Navigator")

 4\.
 Resist temptation.
 Do not build _or_ run.
 The runtime no longer knows what UI to show, so running would be pointless.
-Instead, _tell_ the runtime what UI to show by adding the following line, just before the return statement, in `application(_: didFinishLaunchingWithOptions:)` in `AppDelegate.swift`:
+Instead, _tell_ the runtime what UI to show by adding the following line, just before the `return`, in `application(_: didFinishLaunchingWithOptions:)` in `AppDelegate.swift`:

 ```
 window = UIWindow(frame: UIScreen.main.bounds)